What is Current Coil?

 A current-carrying conductor in the shape of a coil behaves like a magnet and this property of a conductor is called electromagnetism, an electromagnet is different from a regular permanent magnet is that the electromagnet can be turned on and turned off as we want.

-The strength of an electromagnet depends on the number of turns of the coil, a single wire does not create enough magnetic field around the conductor to attract the iron nail on the table, therefore, the conductor is coiled many times and hence, the magnetic field induced is multiplied by the number of turns, the strength of magnetic field induced also depends on the amount of current flowing through the conductor.
+The strength of an electromagnet depends on the number of turns of the coil, a single wire does not create enough magnetic field around the conductor to attract the iron nail on the table, therefore, the conductor is coiled many times and hence, the magnetic field induced is multiplied by the number of turns, the strength of the magnetic field induced also depends on the amount of current flowing through the conductor.

-coil and when the coil is energized the can tries to bend in the shape of the magnetic lines of force, deforming the can further by applying more force can compress the can into a flat disc.
+The field generated by an electromagnet is powerful it can easily crush a can without even touching, the can look at how the can have deformed, the can is placed inside a coil and when the coil is energized the can try to bend in the shape of the magnetic lines of force, deforming the can further by applying more force can compress the can into a flat disc.

 The garbage we throw sometimes contains metals which can be recycled, and some metals that might take many years to biodegrade hence we use a huge electromagnet connected to the end of a crane and swing it across the garbage, all-metal object get attracted and stick to the electromagnet and can easily be separated within seconds, when all the metals are lifted up the crane will then de-energize and the metals are collected at a separate place.
 Before the invention of electromagnets, permanent magnets were used to do the same job, where the metal objects were removed manually.

 Stay tuned with BYJU’S to learn more about other Physics related concepts.